 Clearly you can’t define a diet by GI if two different people have completely different blood glucose responses.
 But that’s neither here nor there.
 Of more importance was that the old assumptions about simple and complex carbohydrates didn’t turn out to be completely correct.

 Some complex carbohydrates generated a pretty large blood glucose response while some simple sugars didn’t.
-Fructose was a good example and had a very low GI which made it attractive as a sweetener (pure fructose was super popular in the health freak community for a while but most people can’t handle a large amount of it in pure form without stomach upset).
-This is because fructose first has to be metabolized in the liver, converted to glucose/glycogen and then released which slows down how quickly it gets to the bloodstream.
+Fructose was a good example and had a very low GI which made it attractive as a sweetener.
+Pure fructose was super popular in the health freak community for a while which is about the only time that pure fructose feeding studies might have meant a damn.
+But most people can’t handle a large amount of it in pure form without stomach upset.

 Glucose was high of course since it gets right into the bloodstream and was the original test value.
 Sucrose (which recall is a glucose bound to a fructose) was halfway between fructose and glucose as you might expect.
 This is an important point I’ll come back to: when you add carbs together, the resulting GI ends up being the weighted average (more or less) of the two.